mekairaw/ProductsAssignmentFrontEnd/README.md

 - Once the project has been cloned and the packages installed, go to command propmt.
 - cd into the cloned repository.
 - In the command prompt execute 'npm test'.
+- If it tells you that it didn't find any tests, press a to find the test for the component 'ProductsLanding'.
 - The test should be executed successfully.